Skip to Content

 Puppies need a routine and a training schedule.
 Check out my article, German Shepherd Puppy Training Schedule, for a month-by-month plan on what to teach and when.

-If you have adopted an older dog or a rescue who has had little or no training, don’t worry, as it’s never too late to train a German Shepherd due to their intelligence and immense desire to please.
+If you have adopted an older dog or a rescue who has had little or no training, don’t worry, as it’s never too late to train your GSD due to their intelligence and immense desire to please.
 Just understand it may take a little longer.
-For both puppies and older dogs, obedience classes are always an excellent idea.
+For puppies and older dogs, obedience classes are always an excellent idea.

 Always exercise your German Shepherd before you leave him.
 He will be tired and will want to sleep while you are away.
 A tired dog is also a happy dog.
 When you return home, exercise him again.

-Puppies have different exercise requirements as they are still growing, and too much or the wrong type of exercise can be harmful to pups.
-So, here are my 7 fun ways how to exercise a German Shepherd puppy.
+Puppies have different exercise requirements as they are still growing, and too much or the wrong type of exercise can harm pups.
+So, here are my 7 fun ways to exercise a German Shepherd puppy.

 3. Leave Your Dog in a Comfy and Safe Place

-Although German Shepherds can live outside, it doesn’t necessarily mean that it’s a better choice as most prefer to live inside with their family.
+Although German Shepherds can live outside, it doesn’t necessarily mean it’s a better choice, as most prefer to live inside with their family.

 4. Keep Departures and Arrivals Low Key